 - Use “Show me…” statements.
 When a teen learns a new ability, they are eager to show it off!
 Give them that chance.
-Say: “Show me how you prepare a meal for our family.
+Say, “Show me how you prepare a meal for our family.
 I’m here to help if you need it.”
-This can be used when you are in the routine and need to move on a next step.
+This can be used when you are in the routine and need to move onto the next step.

 - Recognize and appreciate effort.
-Frequently, we offer feedback on what our teens are not doing right, but how often do we recognize when they are working on their behaviors?
+Frequently, teens get feedback on what they are not doing right, but how often do you recognize when they are working on their behaviors?
 Recognize effort by saying “I notice…” statements like, “I notice you made a plan to get enough sleep last night.
 I appreciate seeing your sense of responsibility in action!”

 - Proactively remind.
 Remind in a gentle, non-public way.
 You may whisper in your teen’s ear, “Don’t forget…”

-The best way to turnaround a misbehavior is by recognizing when and how your teen is making good choices or acts positively in similar circumstances.
+The best way to turn around a misbehavior is by recognizing when and how your teen is making good choices or acting positively in similar circumstances.
 They need to learn what to do as well as what not to do.

-Don’t move on or nag or do it for your teen.
-Be sure and assume that they will take their responsibilities seriously and accomplish them.
+Don’t move on, nag, or do a task for your teen.
+Be sure to assume that they will take their responsibilities seriously and accomplish them.
 If they don’t, then discuss it in the bigger picture.
 Allow them to face real world consequences and then discuss.
-Assure, “I know you are capable, but you are not on time in the mornings.
+Assure: “I know you are capable, but you are not on time in the mornings.
 Have you heard from your teacher about being late?”
 And ask, “Can we talk about what’s happening?
 How can I support you in getting out on time?”

 Step 4.
 Support Your Teen’s Development and Success

-At this point, you’ve taught your teen a new or challenging task so that they understand how to perform it.
-You’ve practiced together.
+At this point, your teen is developing routines and practicing them so they can learn how to stick to the plan of their usual routine and be flexible enough to manage changes.
 Now, you can offer support when it’s needed by reteaching, monitoring, coaching, and, when appropriate, applying logical consequences.
-Parents naturally offer support as they see their teen fumble with a situation in which they need help.
+Parents and those in a parenting role naturally offer support as they see their teen fumble with a situation in which they need help.
 This is no different.
-But, the challenge of this age range is that they may initiate a fight if they feel you view them as not fully competent.
+But, your teen may initiate a fight if they feel you view them as not fully competent.
 Be sure you are empowering them to fully implement a task.
 Be there if they need you but only if they ask for your support.